jsforce/jsforce/MIGRATING_V1-V3.md

 ### Error data

-jsforce v1 used to merge the error data returned from the API into the `Error` object thrown, v3 will save all error details in `error.content`.
+jsforce v1 used to merge the error data returned from the API into the `Error` object thrown, v3 will save all error details in `error.data`.

 Example: accessing `Duplicate Alert` error data:
 ```typescript